olufemi-builds/-Card-Portfolio-Transaction-Analytics/README.md

 - Card activation gaps
 - High-value transaction patterns
 - Customers with high transaction activity
-- Areas requiring further investigation
+- Areas requiring further operational investigation

-The analysis connects KPI movements to business questions rather than presenting metrics in isolation.
+The analysis connects KPI movements to potential business questions rather than presenting metrics in isolation.

+---

-# Business Recommendations
+## Business Recommendations

+The following recommendations can be developed from the analysis:

 1. Investigate regions with high transaction volume but lower transaction value.
 2. Review transaction decline patterns by channel and merchant category.
 3. Monitor reversal rates for unusual increases.
 4. Focus card activation activities on regions with high inactive-card levels.
 5. Analyze high-value customer transaction patterns to identify customer engagement opportunities.
 6. Monitor monthly transaction trends to identify changes in card usage.
 7. Review underperforming card types and customer segments.
 8. Investigate transaction channels with unusual decline or reversal patterns.
 9. Compare transaction volume with transaction value to identify differences in customer behavior.
 10. Use transaction and customer behavior data to support product and operational decisions.

+---

-# Analytical Approach
+## Analytical Approach

+The project follows a complete analytics workflow:

     Raw Data
        |